Technologicat/unpythonic/HACKING.md

 We use a custom testing framework, which lives in the modules `unpythonic.test.fixtures` and `unpythonic.syntax.testingtools`.
 It uses conditions and restarts to communicate between individual tests and the testset, which acts as a reporter.

 In retrospect, given that the main aim was compact testing syntax for macro-enabled Python code (without installing another import hook, doing which would disable the macro expander), it might have made more sense to make the testing macros compile to [pytest](https://docs.pytest.org/en/latest/).
-But hey, it's short, may have applications in teaching... and now we can easily write custom test runners, since the testing framework is just a MacroPy library.
+But hey, it's short, may have applications in teaching... and now we can easily write custom test runners, since the testing framework is just a `mcpyrate` library.
 It's essentially a *no-framework* (cf. "NoSQL"), which provides the essentials and lets the user define the rest.

 (The whole framework is about 1.3k SLOC, counting docstrings, comments and blanks; under 600 SLOC if counting only active code lines.
 Add another 800 SLOC (all) / 200 SLOC (active code lines) for the condition system.)